tfullwood/canvas-contrib/SIS Integration/bash_curl/README.md

 Create a crontab job to run regularly.
 Open crontab by typing `crontab -e` in the command line.

 For example, to run this script hourly, you could create a job like the following:

-0 * * * * /path/to/sis_script.sh -e > /dev/null 2>&1
+0 * * * * /path/to/sis_script.sh -e production -f /path/to/localconfig.sh > /dev/null 2>&1

 The `> /dev/null 2>&1` part tells crontab to discard the output of the script.